alexseitsinger/react-layouts/README.md

 # Layouts

-Collection of components to make DOM layouts easier to make.
+Layout components to make constructing a page easier.

 ## Installation